finnjon/kscope/README.md

 ## Notes to Self

 Often the university admins seem to reset everything and then I have trouble getting in or changing files with FileZilla because although I have admin permissions, I don't have permissions to access the html folder with my 'jmartin' username.
 I solve this by navigating to the html folder and using 'sudo chmod 777 -R html'.
 This means I can sftp the files in again.
+Note - message from helpdesk - "Please do not use chmod to set permissions, use setfacl. chmod recalculates the mask and permissions are not effective any more."

 If it's not working check the following:
 - is the reverse proxy working (go to kaleidoscope.helsinki.fi/node).
 You should see a message.